Pi.dev: A Minimal Terminal Coding Harness

 Pi emphasizes control over what enters the context window:

-- AGENTS.md — project instructions loaded from
+- AGENTS.md / CLAUDE.md — project instructions loaded from

-- Compaction — automatically summarizes older messages as limits approach; customizable via extensions (topic-based or code-aware summaries, different summarizer models).
+.pi//~/.pi/agent/(system prompt files). - Compaction — automatically summarizes older messages as limits approach; customizable via extensions (topic-based or code-aware summaries, different summarizer models).

 - Skills — capability bundles (instructions + tools) loaded on demand for progressive disclosure.